 \section{Modeling the BLR}

-In order to model the BLR we use 2.5D FRADO model, based on a physically motivated mechanism of dust-driven outflow from the disk surface in the region where the disk surface temperature is lower than the sublimation temperature.
-This assumption localizes the position of the BLR and cloud dynamics, thus the model, unlike the parametric models of BLR \citep[e.g.][]{pancoast2011,pancoast2012,li2013}, is not based on arbitrary parametrization of the cloud position.
-The model uses a non-hydro single-cloud approach to the dynamics of BLR.
+To model the BLR, we used the 2.5D FRADO model, which is based on a physically motivated dust-driven outflow from the disk surface in the region where the disk surface temperature is lower than the sublimation temperature.
+This mechanism sets the BLR location and governs cloud dynamics.
+Unlike parametric BLR models \citep[e.g.,][]{pancoast2011, pancoast2012, li2013}, it does not rely on arbitrary parametrization of cloud positions.
+It adopts a non-hydro, single-cloud dynamical approach to the BLR dynamics.